How to Make Incredible Pasta Primavera

-- While the pasta is cooking, heat olive oil and butter in a large and deep frying pan over medium-high heat.
+- While the pasta is cooking, heat olive oil and butter in a large, deep frying pan over medium-high heat.

 - Add the onion and carrot to the pan and sauté for 2 minutes.
-Next add the broccoli and pepper and sauté for 2 minutes.
-Add the zucchini, yellow squash and asparagus and sauté for 2 minutes.
-Add garlic, tomatoes and spices, sautéing another 2 minutes.
+Next, add the broccoli and pepper and sauté for 2 minutes.
+Next, add the zucchini, yellow squash, and asparagus, and sauté for 2 minutes.
+Finally, add garlic, tomatoes, and spices, sautéing another 2 minutes.

 - Add half of the parmesan cheese and parsley and give it another stir.
-Serve with remaining parmesan on the top, along with a little finishing olive oil.
+Serve with remaining parmesan on the top and a little finishing olive oil.

 - How to Make a Basic Orzo Salad